olta-art/editions-subgraph/README.md

 # Olta Editions Subgraph [WIP]

+Aims:
-Aim: to index all the necessary smart contract states for olta's editions and editions auction
+  1. to index all the necessary smart contract states for olta's editions and editions auction

-Also to be accessible from within an olta artwork so that the nft's can be self aware
+  2. to be accessible from within an olta artwork so that the nft's can be self aware

+This is a work in progress and not yet deployed if you would like to contribute please feel to reach out on [Olta's discord](https://discord.gg/wnj2qW8pH6)

 ## TODO 🛠️